 Diesel Truck Technology

-The Diesel Truck Technology program prepares students as entry-level technicians with the latest information on diagnosis, repair procedures, preventive maintenance, and necessary safety applications in diesel technology.
+The two-year Diesel Truck Technology Associates Degree program prepares students as entry-level technicians with the latest information on diagnosis, repair procedures, preventive maintenance, and necessary safety applications in diesel technology.
 The course prepares students to take the voluntary mechanic certification test (ASE) in heavy-duty trucks.
 Graduates work as tune-up, brakes, transmission and refrigeration technicians; diesel truck repair and fleet maintenance technicians; service writing technicians; and sales and service representatives.

 Senior Testing Fees

 In addition to tuition, Diesel Truck Technology students will have fees associated with their major reflected yearly per the Enrollment Agreement.
 These fees cover State and Federal Licensing Requirements.
 These are all mandatory to complete the program.

 State inspection fees can be waived for those students who have achieved this credential and/or out-of-state students not needing such a credential.

 Watch the video below to learn why Diesel Truck Technology might be right for you.

 Typical employers of diesel truck technicians are truck, farm, and earth-moving equipment dealerships; trucking, power generation, and construction companies; truck service centers; engine repair/machine shops; truck equipment distributors; independent service garages; automotive parts manufacturers; sales representatives; and insurance companies.

 Goal 1: Graduates will possess the appropriate skills and safety awareness that are needed for decision-making and critical thinking for entry into the Diesel Truck Technology field.

 Student Learning Outcomes – Students will: